DevtripDownloadManager/DTDM/README.md

 #### PC version

 This package contains simple devtrip download manager installer for personal computers.
 This will have installer for Windows, Linux and Mac based systems.
->`Available for Windows and Mac(Registration not supported TBD).
-Linux installer TBD.`
+>`Available for Windows.
+And for Mac, Linux installer AIR based installers are available [Native installers TBD for MAC and Linux].`

 #### Tablet version